lswihart-cray/docs-csm/003-CSM-USB-LIVECD.md

     linux# cd; umount /mnt/pitdata
     ```

-11. Quit the typescript session with the `exit` command and copy the file (csm-usb-lived.<date>.txt) to a location on another server for reference later.
+11. Quit the typescript session with the `exit` command and copy the file (csm-usb-livecd.<date>.txt) to a location on another server for reference later.

 Now the USB stick may be reattached to the CRAY, or if it was made on the CRAY then its server can now
 reboot into the LiveCD.